WICG/shared-storage/README.md

 register('send-report', ReportingOperation);
 ```

-### Retaining a worklet for multiple operations
+### Keeping a worklet alive for multiple operations

 We may wish to run multiple worklet operations from the same context, e.g. we might select a URL and then send one or more aggregatable reports.
-To do so, we would need to use the `retain: true` option when calling eaching of our worklet operations (except perhaps in the last call, if we have no need to extend the worklet's lifetime beyond that call).
+To do so, we would need to use the `keepAlive: true` option when calling eaching of our worklet operations (except perhaps in the last call, if we have no need to extend the worklet's lifetime beyond that call).

 We could make the calls as follows.